-In earlier times, the three Musketeers plus one - Seated: Jennifer (the one), Frank Gallagher, Don Bell; Standing: Mike Breen; in the background: Jim Martin (all retired by now).
+In earlier times, the three Musketeers plus one - Seated: Jennifer (on the left), Frank Gallagher, Don Bell; Standing: Mike Breen; in the background: Jim Martin (all retired by now).

-August 2009: d'Artagnan (absent from the picture above) enjoying a Mocha Freddo at Peets!
+August 2009: D'Artagnan (absent from the picture further above by one minute) enjoying a Mocha Freddo at Peets!
 En garde! = On guard!